OWASP/www-chapter-belo-horizonte/index.md

 <img src="assets/images/img_principal.jpeg" />

+### Upcoming Meetings

+We schedule our meetings on the [Belo Horizonte Meetup Group](https://www.meetup.com/OWASP-Belo-Horizonte-Chapter/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 A OWASP Belo Horizonte é um dos capítulos da OWASP entre os mais de 200 em todo o mundo.
 Entre os objetivos do capítulo estão: